masterpointio/masterpoint.io/content/updates/understanding-the-terraform-check-block-feature.md

 Here are some potential use cases to apply this feature:

 1. **Service state validation:** utilize the `check` block to confirm the operational status of services.
 For instance, you can verify that database instances, Kubernetes clusters, or virtual machines are up and running, ensuring the overall health of your infrastructure.
 1. **Endpoint confirmation:** leverage checks to validate endpoint connectivity.
-This involves sending an HTTP request and expecting a successful 200 response, ensuring that your services are accessible and interactable.
+This involves sending an HTTP request and expecting a successful 200 response, ensuring that your services are accessible and available.
 2. **Out-of-band change detection:** an unanticipated change made outside Terraform can cause surprising failures, especially if it can't be detected via a built-in drift detection mechanism (for instance, when another root module manages a resource).
-Checks come in handy to detect such deviations as the expiration of a TLS certificate or authentication tokens, preventing unforeseen interruptions.
+Checks can come in handy to ensure deviations such as the expiration of a TLS certificate or authentication tokens won't create unforeseen interruptions.
 3. **Enforcing naming and tagging conventions:** maintaining a consistent set of tagging and naming conventions within your organization can be crucial.
 Use the `check` block feature to enforce these standards across your infrastructure, fostering uniformity and orderliness.
 4. **Upholding security best practices:** checks can help ensure adherence to security best practices within your infrastructure.
 For example, you can use it to verify that specific ports are closed, IAM configurations are properly set, and encryption is enabled, contributing to a more secure and robust environment.